 Keyword: [EMD Parts]

-Required: Yes, if [Designator Pin List] is defined below
+Required: Yes

 Description: Maps an EMD part to an IBIS component or EMD module.

 Usage Rules: The [EMD Parts] keyword shall be followed by a list of all the EMD parts (also called part numbers or part names in industry).
 Each EMD part is followed by the file reference of the .ibs or .emd file containing the electrical description of the component or board, then the name of the component itself as given by the .ibs or .emd file’s [Component] or [Begin EMD] keyword respectively.
-While official names of parts are recommended, this is not required.
+While using official names of parts is recommended, this is not required.
 The referenced .ibs or .emd files shall exist in the same directory as the calling .emd file or shall exist in a relative path under this directory.

 For the context in this Electrical Module Description section, a “part” declaration shall be one data line under [EMD Parts].

-A part that is an .emd file can itself reference an EMD module.
+A .emd file that describes a part can itself reference an EMD module.
 This shall be limited to 6 hierarchy levels of nested .emd files.

 An EMD file may not reference itself directly or indirectly.

-The EMD part, file reference, and component/define module name terms are separated by white space.
+The EMD part, file reference, and component/module name terms are separated by white space.

 The EMD part is limited to forty characters.